elvistony/texcodebasic/README.md

-# texcodebasic
+# Python CLI - LaTeX Code - Template

-A simple LATEX code Template Generator for the Format of Journals and IEEE Publications
+A simple python code that generates a Fixed LaTeX code using a pre-existing Template.